Become a pet sitter in San Francisco

 What does a Petme sitter actually earn in San Francisco?

-Do I need a licence to be a pet sitter in the US?
+Do I need a license to be a pet sitter in the US?

 What does liability look like on a Petme booking?